Bolikhamsai province: Economy

 Laos's largest hydroelectric project, Nam Theun 2 Dam (NT2), began operation in March 2010.
 The scheme diverts water from the Nam Theun, a tributary of the Mekong River, to the Xe Bang Fai River, enabling a generation capacity of 1,070 MW, from a 350 m difference in elevation between the reservoir and the power station.
-At the time of signing in 2005, NT2 was the largest foreign investment in Laos, the world's largest private sector cross-border power project financing, the largest private sector hydroelectric project financing, and one of the largest internationally financed IPP projects in Southeast Asia.
-The dam also marked a return by the World Bank to funding large-scale infrastructure, after a decade-long hiatus.
-The dam exports energy to neighboring Thailand, thus is important to the regional economy.
-Along with Khammouane and Savannakhet provinces, it is one of the main tobacco producing areas of Laos, and also one of the main producers of sugar cane and oranges.
+At the time of signing in 2005, NT2 was the largest foreign investment in Laos, the world's largest private sector cross-border power project financing, the largest private sector hydroelectric project financing, and 1 of the largest internationally financed IPP projects in Southeast Asia.
+The dam marked a return by the World Bank to funding infrastructure, after a decade-long hiatus.
+The dam exports energy to neighboring Thailand.
+Along with Khammouane and Savannakhet provinces, it is a tobacco producing area of Laos, and a producer of sugar cane and oranges.

 Landmarks

-Wat Phabath and Wat Phonsanh temples are important pilgrimage centres between Vientiane and Pakxan.
-Wat Phabath is said to have a very large footprint of Buddha and numerous murals.
+Wat Phabath and Wat Phonsanh temples are pilgrimage centres between Vientiane and Pakxan.
+Wat Phabath is said to have a footprint of Buddha and murals.
 The location provides vistas of the Mekong River.
-Lak Sao, on the border, has the Nampao Checkpoint, crossing into Vietnam.